GuyTito/shopbag/README.md

 ### NB:
-bag is the same as shopping cart or bag that contains shopping items. new ads asset
+bag is the same as shopping cart or bag that contains shopping items

 ## Project setup